 Cone Heads Ice Cream Shop – Even if you don’t like ice cream, you’ve got to stop by just to meet Aurella who is a character in the best possible way.
 Right beside her adorable little ice cream stand, she’s got a whole clothing shop with clothes she’s designed with lots of fun and flare.
 Cone Heads Ice Cream is very close to the port, which makes it worth a stop on a summer’s day, and the ice cream is yummy!

-Anchor and Wheel Inn – They’ve got some mighty delicious fish on the menu here, including some great fried perch right out of Lake Erie.
+Anchor and Wheel Inn (since the time of publishing Anchor and Wheel Inn has ceased operations)- They’ve got some mighty delicious fish on the menu here, including some great fried perch right out of Lake Erie.
 Our server was lovely and Mark, the head chef and owner, is a friendly guy who is full of life.
 In fact, on our way out, he wouldn’t let us sneak away without a little tequila shot with an orange slice to boot.
 It’s on the other side of Pelee Island, so it’s a nice place to get off the main strip near the port.